index

 The π\piNN clash is harmonic.
 C10C_{10} symmetry requires angular harmonics at k=10,20,k = 10, 20, \ldots, each carrying k2P^k2k^2 |\hat{P}_k|^2 of angular curvature (gap δπN72.1\delta_{\pi N} \geq 72.1, exact von Mises value 311\approx 311).
 Discrete resonance demands precisely the angular structure that isotropy forbids.

 Both enter the same equation.
 The dissipation fraction ξ[0,1]\xi \in [0, 1] measures the share of organizational capacity devoted to maintenance.
-Its flow under coarse-graining is governed by a β\beta-function assembled from four ingredients: the logistic factor ξ(1ξ)-\xi(1-\xi) (from the boundedness of ξ\xi), the coupling uu^* (from the frustration), the dimensional correction (D2)lnφ/2(\mathcal{D}-2)\ln\varphi/2 (from the spectrum), and the vertex selection rule.
+Its flow under coarse-graining is governed by a β\beta-function assembled from four components: the logistic factor ξ(1ξ)-\xi(1-\xi) (from the boundedness of ξ\xi), the coupling uu^* (from the frustration), the dimensional correction (D2)lnφ/2(\mathcal{D}-2)\ln\varphi/2 (from the spectrum), and the vertex selection rule.

 The vertex selection rule enforces one-loop exactness.
 The recursion symmetry operator acts on perturbations δP\delta P around the self-similar ground state as Tφ(δP)(θ,)=φδP(θ,+lnφ)T_\varphi(\delta P)(\theta, \ell) = \varphi \cdot \delta P(\theta, \ell + \ln\varphi), where the shift implements geometric inflation and the prefactor φ\varphi is the Perron–Frobenius eigenvalue of the Penrose substitution matrix M=(1110)M = \bigl(\begin{smallmatrix}1&1\\1&0\end{smallmatrix}\bigr).
 At P0P_0, the vertex functionals inherit lnφ\ln\varphi-periodicity, so the shift drops out and only the amplitude scaling φn\varphi^n remains: φngn=φ2gn\varphi^n g_n = \varphi^2 g_n forces gn=0g_n = 0 for n>2n > 2 because φ\varphi is irrational.
 Higher-order corrections vanish identically, and the one-loop β\beta-function is exact.